-Israeli born vocalist, pianist, songwriter, improviser, painter of sounds Noa Fort was recently regarded as “one of New York’s more interesting and original artists” (New York Music Daily).
-She draws inspiration from different musical worlds, integrating her background of classical and jazz piano, jazz singing, and free improvisation into her original music.
+Israeli born vocalist, pianist, songwriter, improviser, painter of sounds Noa Fort was described as “one of New York’s more interesting and original artists” (New York Music Daily), “purveyor of torchlight melodies” (Blogcritics) and “quietly disarming with her musical counsel” (Positive Feedback).
+She draws inspiration from different musical worlds, integrating her background of classical and jazz piano, jazz singing, free improvisation and various other influences into her original music.

 Fort has sang and played the piano from an early age; she started taking classical piano classes at age 5 and cannot remember a time when she did not sing.
-However, her life journey took her to other places (she earned her first bachelor degree in Biology, and researching birds in the Israeli desert is one of her most favorite moments out of that experience).
-Yet she knew that music was her true passion.
-It wasn’t until she travelled to India for a year, taking private lessons in tabla and playing with traveling musicians like her, that she decided to pursue this passion professionally.
-Upon her return to Israel she started her studies in the Jerusalem Academy of Music and Dance, both as a vocalist and a pianist.
-She started performing with various bands and projects in Israel and quickly gained a name as a versatile pianist/keyboardist/vocalist.
-She also led a the Noa Fort Quintet which played her original compositions, written in her last year in the academy.
-She graduated in 2012 and moved to New York in 2013.
+However, her life journey took her to other places, researching birds migration in the Israeli desert as well as working in the nonprofit world.
+It wasn’t until she travelled to India for a year, learning the tabla and playing with traveling musicians like her, that she decided to go back to music and pursue this passion professionally.
+Upon her return to Israel she enrolled in the Jerusalem Academy of Music and Dance, started performing with various bands and projects and quickly gained a name as a versatile pianist/keyboardist/vocalist.